EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

   |HE     |Hello EmotiBit, used to establish communication  |

   </details>

-## Opening EmotiBit DataParser
-Follow the [steps on the Getting Started](./Getting_Started.md#Running-EmotiBit-software) page to run EmotiBit DataParser.

-## Using EmotiBit DataParser
-![][EmotiBit-DataParser]
-- **Understanding the DataParser**
-  - `Status Bar`
-    - It can either be `IDLE` or `PROCESSING`.
-The data parser is in the `PROCESSING` state when it is performing the conversion of a file.
-It is `IDLE` otherwise
-  - `Load file` button
-    - Click on the button to load a file to parse.
-  - `Activity monitor`
-    - This section displays data from the file which is being parsed.
-When `IDLE`, this section is blank.

-- **Parsing  the recorded data:**
-  - Click on the `Load file` button.
-A file browser opens up.
-Navigate to the `csv` file which you want to process and select that file.
-  - The parser will show the "percentage completed" as it parses the data.
-  - The parser will quite once the data has been processed.
-  - The parsed data files are created in the same directory as the original **raw** file

-### EmotiBit data sampling rates
-The most up to date list of sampling rates for each data stream can be found in the `_info.json`.
-The sampling rates for all the sensors can alse be found [here](./Learn_more_about_emotibit.md#Sampling-rates).

 # Visualize Recorded Data
 Visualization tools can often help answer some immediate questions and hence, can be very useful when working with time-series data.
 Below we have outlined a number of tools that we think can be very successful.